skagitpublishing/moltin-connextcms-plugin/README.md

 dependencies installed.
 To get your own copy, visit [ConnextCMS.com](http://connextcms.com) and [fill out this form](http://connextcms.com/page/clone-your-own).

+Even if Digital Ocean is not your perfered devlopment/hosting environment, having a working code with properly compiled code is a great place to start.
+Feel free to copy the code from the clone to your own environment.

 ## Documentation and Support
 The easiest way to get up to speed on installing and using ConnextCMS is to watch the series of [instructional videos](http://connextcms.com/page/videos) that have been created.
+The most up-to-date documentation lives on the projects [GitHub Wiki page](https://github.com/skagitpublishing/ConnextCMS/wiki).
-It is also strongly recommended that you familiarize yourself with the [KeystoneJS documentation](http://keystonejs.com/docs/).
+It is also strongly
+recommended that you familiarize yourself with the [KeystoneJS documentation](http://keystonejs.com/docs/).

 ConnextCMS is built using the Backbone.js and Require.js frameworks.
 [Developing Backbone.js Applications](https://addyosmani.com/backbone-fundamentals/) is a well
 written, free, open source book for learning about how to use these two frameworks.